blackthorne18/reporth_methods/README.md

 ## What is runtest?
 Runs the clustering algorithm on the input file.
 Note this is a local instance of the clustering algorithm
+> From the rarefan output folder in this directory.
+`python3.10 rc_entry.py --repin rarefan_output/ --genomes ./input/genomes`

+> Once the above code is run, a file called 'sortedrepins.txt' is created
+> in ./rarefan_output/
+> This sortedrepins.txt has been moved to the input folder so that the following
+> code can be run.
+This is just converting the rarefan output into a more
+> readable form for this program
+`python3 rc_entry.py --repin ./input/og_replist.txt --genomes ./input/genomes`

 ## How to use graph_main.py
 The figures are generated as per the function name.